 Tidal power is a renewable energy source that turns energy created from changing tides and currents in the ocean into usable electricity.
 The ocean covers much of the earth and it moves around the world via tidal patterns.
 As the currents flow, we can take this energy and turn it into energy that we can use.

-Tides are a phenomenon that is guaranteed every day.
+Tides are a phenomenon guaranteed every day.
 So, it is possible to predict the tides many years in advance and as a result, we can predictably forecast the potential for tidal energy creation.

 Tidal power can be captured by using different types of technologies, such as tidal barrages, tidal stream generators, and tidal fences.